RaymondWise/Excel-Workday-Report-Parser/README.md

 Standard | Eve
 InfoSec|

-This project is an attempt to document how I've tried to overcome the limitations of exporting Workday reports into excel.
+This project is an attempt to document how I've tried to overcome the limitations of exporting certain Workday reports into excel.
 I've found myself writing and rewriting code that's unmanagable, but the aim here is for it to be easily maintained.
 It is free for your use under the [MIT license](https://opensource.org/licenses/MIT).

 ##Looking to contribute?
 Please feel free to make a fork or raise an issue on my fork.
 I'm sure some data sets are more complicated than others and modifications may be needed.